 And what we're going to be focusing on today for the demo is kind of these areas of stages three and four where we're not going to worry so much about the workflow that's been pre-designed but rather the interpretation process and reporting process.
 Now this interpretation deep dive takes place in VSClinical and it's worth discussing the value points and having a true guideline interface.
 First off you really want to maintain consistency in the results, this is relevant, for a single user who's may be suffering from potential workflow fatigue or comparing multiple users interpretations.
 More discreetly is the added value of getting new users familiar with the guidelines more quickly.
 The interpretation hub serves as a fantastic educational interface to account for all the relevant guideline criteria to get new users or maybe aren't well-versed in the guidelines up to speed very quickly and essentially give you more capability of less users doing more analysis.
 Lastly but critical is the support of integrating these guidelines into the software ourselves, which you know, as the software provider Golden Helix, we want to do that process for you.
 Our goal is to implement these guidelines into the software so that you get to spend more time processing variance, and less time worrying about tweaking some bioinformatic pipeline.
 And to shorten that path to final variant interpretation for classification VSClinical presents a simple layout of all the available criteria from a long list of these databases.
 Let's discuss a bit more of these sources that are relevant to the AMP guidelines.

 The AMP guidelines process uses several public and proprietary databases that contain information about varying frequencies known somatic mutations, functional predictions and treatment and clinical trial information.
 This is a categorize list essentially that's meant to allow you to quickly break down all of these different databases that are relevant for each of their applications.
-Some popular cancer databases include Cosmic, Civic, catalogs, which contain all of that vital data for each variant tumor location histology as well as links to any of the original publications or case reports.
 We also support the clinical drug prediction annotations such as Drug Bank, PMKB and clinical trial information as well and all of that can provide insight into these FDA approved drugs for a given gene or biomarker.

 The nice thing though is what's not currently seen on this list but is another really really powerful tool that's going to help you come down to final interpretation and subsequently a clinical report is utilizing our hosted a cancer KB catalog.
 And so the Golden Helix cancer KB catalog is accessible for any Golden Helix user with purchase of the AMP guidelines.
 This catalog is a carefully reviewed data set containing assessments of biomarkers and genes in the context of specific cancers, including information on available treatments.
 This catalog is built on by an expert panel of curators and professionals in the clinical context that aggregate and write up all these interpretations for the submitted biomarkers and genes; such as this interpretation here for BRAF 680 Melanoma.
 Additionally, users of the AMP feature can is essentially choose to integrate their interpretations into this database anonymously where they're going to be reviewed by our curators here and updated on a regular basis to kind of serve as this ever growing evolving cancer resource.